 In Hungary, persons with protection status do not get a residence permit, but a Hungarian ID.
-For refugees the duration of the ID card was 10 years and was reduced to 6 years on 1 January 2016, while for persons with subsidiary protection was 5 years, but since 1 June 2016 both last for 3 years.1 According to the amendments of June 2016, refugee and subsidiary protection statuses shall be reviewed every 3 years.
-2
+Since 1 June 2016, the duration of refugee status and subsidiary protection were brought to 3 years.
+According to the Asylum Act, refugee and subsidiary protection statuses shall be reviewed at least every 3 years.

 According to the law, the issuance of ID and address cards should take up to 20 days.
 However, in practice it takes at least 1 month.
 Persons with international protection status are able to stay in the reception centres only for 30 days after the delivery of the decision on the status.